sonalsai/CTF-Brainrot-Edition/README.md

 > "Prepare to debug the un-debuggable and decrypt the absurd."

 Welcome to **CTF: Brainrot Edition**, a chaotic, meme-filled, and surprisingly intellectual Capture The Flag challenge built with React.
-Navigate through a series of cryptic levels, solve riddles, inspect source code, and prove your brain hasn't completely rotted away.
+Navigate through a series of cryptic levels, solve riddles, inspect source code, decode signals, and prove your brain hasn't completely rotted away.

 ## 🚀 Levels

-The game consists of 5 progressive levels.
+The game consists of 7 progressive levels (and potentially more coming soon).
 You must solve the current level to unlock the next one.

-1.  **Level 1: Last Commit** - _Deployment successful.
-Nothing seems wrong... or does it?_
+1.  **Level 1: Last Commit**
-2.  **Level 2: The Circle Never Ends** - _Scroll into madness. ∞_
+2.  **Level 2: The Circle Never Ends**
-3.  **Level 3: Strongest Wills** - _Perfectly balanced, as all things should be._
+3.  **Level 3: Strongest Wills**
-4.  **Level 4: The Dark Knight** - _Everyone looks at the title.
-No one listens to the line._
+4.  **Level 4: The Dark Knight**
-5.  **Level 5: Wait For It** - _Patience is a virtue (and a requirement)._
+5.  **Level 5: Wait For It**
+6.  **Level 6: Calculus of the Soul**
+7.  **Level 7: The Signal** 📡_

 ## 🔒 Security Features

 - **Progressive Unlocking**: Access to future levels is strictly restricted until you solve the previous one.
 - **Anti-Cheat System**: We use a `SHA-256` token-based verification system stored in `localStorage` to prevent simple value editing.
-- **Environment Variables**: Secrets are kept safe(ish) in `.env`.
+- **Environment Variables**: Secrets are kept safe in `.env` (mostly).
+- **Steganography & Metadata**: Hidden clues in image files and logs.

 ## 🛠️ Tech Stack